When the Sun is Out, the Heat is On

 - Keep tabs on the person to make sure they are comfortable and relaxed.

 As always at the onset of any health emergency, call 911 first and then perform first aid while the medical professionals are on the way.
-For more heat exhaustion first aid tips, or to speak with one of our doctors here at Urgent Care of Texas, contact us today.
+For more heat exhaustion first aid tips, or to speak with one of our doctors here at Physician Partners of America, contact us today.